arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 The `counter` is a global variable for client Opta™, while the `counter_rec` is the Modbus variable which stores the counter information retrieved from server Opta™.
 The `counter_rec` is the variable defined when the 'Read Input Registers' Modbus function was configured.

-The complete workspace interface for client Opta™ should look similar to the following image if the main PLC code was successfully compiled and uploaded to client Opta™:
+The complete workspace interface for client Opta™ should resemble the following image if the main PLC code was successfully compiled and uploaded to client Opta™:

 ![Arduino PLC IDE - Opta™ Master Main Code](assets/opta_plcide_client_mainCode.svg)